yanazuray/waterfalls-of-qaf/index.md

 # About

-I am Yana, a 3D designer and artist from Buryatia, Russia.
+I am Yana, a 3D designer and artist born and raised in Buryatia, Russia.

 I work in animation, but I am also interested in exploring adjacent fields such as visual arts, installation, and immersive media.
 Here is my most recent [Demo Reel](https://youtu.be/Dnxk9-hhxCg).
 Alongside my professional work, I research the history and mystical traditions of Islam, as well as the histories of Siberia and its peoples across the past, present, and future.
+I spend most of my time between Toronto, London, and my hometown, Ulan-Ude.
-I publish my personal reflections and essays on mysticism at [Waterfalls of Qaf](https://waterfallsofqaf.substack.com/).
-You can also find a random assortment of my musings [here](https://yanazuray.me/Blog).
+You can find a random assortment of my musings [here](https://yanazuray.me/Blog).
+I also also publish personal reflections and essays on mysticism at [Waterfalls of Qaf](https://waterfallsofqaf.substack.com/).

 Twitter/X: [@yiihya](https://x.com/yiihya)

 Siberian Aesthetics account: [@mythosiberia](https://x.com/mythosiberia)

-I spend most of my time between Toronto, London, and my hometown, Ulan-Ude.
 # Currently working on...

 * A Leaf Sculpture Project with London-based artist [James Harris](https://www.jamesharris.co.uk/)